reujab/ramon/README.md

 #### `notify`\* table or string

-This action notifies the user.
+This action sends a notification via email, PushBullet, ...
 TODO

 #### `push`\* table